cockroachdb/docs/StyleGuide.md

   [Create with column families](changefeeds-on-tables-with-column-families.html?filters=core#create-a-core-changefeed-on-a-table-with-column-families)
   ```

   This takes us directly to the `create-a-core-changefeed-on-a-table-with-column-families` header, within the `data-scope: core` tab.
+See [Create a Core changefeed on a table with column families](https://www.cockroachlabs.com/docs/stable/changefeeds-on-tables-with-column-families.html?filters=core#create-a-core-changefeed-on-a-table-with-column-families) to see this in action.

 Considerations: